mblacksmith1996/Canine_LINE1_SINEC_Scripts/README.md

 Prepare_RM_Files.py Prepares the bedlike RepeatMasker files for use in the variant detection and characterization steps.
 Performing_Alignments.py is used to align one reference genome to another.
 Process_Paftools_Output.py processes the output from the alignment, isolating SNPs and SNVs as well as identifying the autosomal genome length of the alignment.
 Create_Detect_Hallmarks_CMDs.py creates the commands that Detect_Hallmarks_Revamp.py uses to characterize the variants.
 Detect_Hallmarks_Revamp.py relies upon Detecting_Hallmarks_Functions.py.
+(Detecting_Hallmarks_Functions.py is a heavily revised version of the script by the same name in PMID: 38946312)
 Post_Processing_after_Hallmarks.py handles post processing as well as some miscellanious analyses such as TSD and poly(A) distributions, estimating the rate of retrotransposition, and subfamily fraction calculations.
 This script utilizes Blacksmith_Post_Processing_Utils.py. python Aggregate_Calls_Revised_List.py  aggregates loci together while tracking which genomes possess each variant.
 Loci_By_Chrom_Revised_List.ipynb processes the output from Aggregate_Calls_Revised_List.py and generates UpSet plots.